We're taking action on what matters to our community.

-One of our key governance functions is to advocate on behalf of the community on issues they deem important or on issues likely to have substantial impacts on the lives of residents.
+A key role of Council is to advocate on behalf of the community on matters likely to have substantial impacts on the lives of residents.

 By representing the interests of the community in a range of forums, we have the capacity to attract additional resources and resolve complex issues affecting the liveability of our city.

 Advocacy is about achieving positive social change through persuasion and diplomacy.
 It involves trust and relationship building, education and information, communications and media, and strategic partnerships.

 Council advocates to persuade decision makers and leaders in government and the private sector to act in the best interests of the Banyule community.

 - change public policy and the allocation of resources, particularly to the more disadvantaged within our community.

 - increase visibility and understanding of the issues affecting our community among decision makers.

 - participate in matters impacting our community.